Info

 Pleasant Place is a growing collection of publications about the art of gardening.
 Pleasant Place informs and inspires by offering both practical and in-depth information as well as unexpected approaches to everyday garden tasks and garden design.
 Through collaborations with experts and artists Pleasant Place caters both to those who grow gardens as well as those who imagine gardens.

-The design is taken care of by Miquel Hervas Gômez and Cesar Rogers from fanfare, and distribution by Jesse Presse (NL/BE), Antenne Books (UK) and Idea Books (all other).
+The design is by Miquel Hervas Gômez and Cesar Rogers from fanfare, and distribution by Jesse Presse (NL/BE), Antenne Books (UK) and Idea Books (all other).

 Pleasant Place is kindly supported by Mondriaan Fonds